Gregory's Chronicle

-Gregory's Chronicle, the Chronicle of London, or MS Edgerton 1995, is the name given to a fifteenth-century English chronicle.
+Gregory's Chronicle, the Chronicle of London, or MS Egerton 1995, is the name given to a fifteenth-century English chronicle.
 It takes its name from its supposed author, William Gregory, who started as a skinner in London and went on to become a London Alderman, Sheriff from 1436 to 1437, and eventually Mayor from 1450 to 1451.
 The name 'Gregory' for the manuscript is, however, merely a convenience, as its actual authorship is unknown.
 Indeed, since the chronicle spans the period 1189 to 1470, and William Gregory died in 1467, it is impossible for him to have composed it in its entirety.
 Other fifteenth-century authors have been proposed, ranging from a contemporary poet to an Ecclesiast, but since even the exact dates of its composition are also debated it has been impossible for historians to definitively attribute the authorship to any known individual.

 William Gregory

 The supposed author of the chronicle, William Gregory, was born in Mildenhall, Suffolk.
 He married three times, and had two daughters.
 In London, he trained as a skinner, and sold luxury furs to the household of King Henry VI.
 He lived in the parish of St Mary Aldermary, and was alderman of Cordwainer ward from 1435 for twenty-six years.
 He became Sheriff and Mayor in this period.
 He left bequests to the Skinner's Company in his will.